How to exclude the fbclid parameter from Google Analytics reports?

 How this parameter looks in a report:

 With OWOX BI Pipeline, you can collect complete statistics for your Facebook campaigns automatically.
-Combine your data from Facebook ad campaigns, Google and Bing ads, and other sources with a 14-day free trial.
+Combine your data from Facebook ad campaigns, Google and Bing ads, and other sources with a free trial.

 20 steps ChecklistDownload now